[ Printer Friendly Version ] [ Report Abuse ]

 A sound, akin to a whip cracking against stone, dissipated in the wind.
 The fresh breeze swirled the noise along its natural course, until it was distant enough from where the girl stood for the sound and her sudden presence to seem unrelated.
-Opening her eyes, the teenage girl was immediately at ease; she and her luggage had made it home safely.
+Opening her eyes, the teenage girl felt at ease.
+She, and her luggage, had made it home safely, fully intact.

 Towering before her, the four white pillars of Macnair Manor stretched from the ground to the very top of the house, where it showed off a small balcony and a spread of window panes.
 Walking past the giant marble towers and the porch swing, which announced her arrival with every creak it made, she paused at the grand antique door.